Our Mission

 Bhaskar and Bhushit as Kids

-Image: Bhaskar (Founder-Nepal Hills Tea) and His brother Bhushit as kids.
-Notice in the background-No tea Plantation
+Image: Bhaskar (Founder-Nepal Hills Tea) and His brother Bhushit as kids, Their Mother on the right.
+Wheat Plantation in the background

 Bhaskar and Bhushit